aurora-php/core/README.md

 ## Requirements

-The framework is developed and tested using Mac OS X, Linux and Solaris (Sparc64), so you should not have any problems to use it on either of these operating systems.
+The framework is developed and tested using Mac OS X and Linux, so you should not have any problems to use it on either of these operating systems.

 The framework requires: